mevers/allhomes/README.md

 Under the hood, the function `get_past_sales_data()` first calls a helper function that determines for every `suburb` entry the Allhomes "division" name and ID.
 The division ID is then used to extract past sales data from the Allhomes website.

 Currently, there are limited sanity checks in place to verify if past sales data are available for a particular suburb and year.
-Allhomes does not have data for all suburbs and years.
+Allhomes does not have data for all suburbs and years (for example, Allhomes past sales data for Victoria is pretty much absent).

 `allhomes` also provides two datasets `divisions_ACT` and `divisions_NSW` that list division names and IDs for all Allhomes divisions (suburbs) in the ACT and NSW, respectively.